John Brigstocke: Later life

 In retirement, Brigstocke became Chief Executive of the St Andrew's Group of Hospitals.
 In 2005 he became Chairman of Council of the University of Buckingham, and in 2006 he was appointed Chairman of NHS East Midlands.
 He also became Judicial Appointments and Conduct Ombudsman and a deputy lieutenant of Northamptonshire.

+Personal life and death

+Brigstocke remained a member of the Church of England even after his parents' conversion to Catholicism.

-He died on 26 May 2020 at the age of 74.
+In 1979, he married Heather Day, and they had two children.
+He died from complications of pneumonia and dementia at a care home in Northampton on 26 May 2020, at the age of 74.